Meet the Bromley Brighter Beginnings volunteers

-I’m a Business Manager, school governor & Mum of 2 lovely boys.
+I’m a Business Manager, school governor & mum of two lovely boys.
 Any spare time I manage to squeeze in is taken up with keeping fit and gardening.

 I have volunteered for BBB since it’s inception.
 As it’s a charity that is purely about helping those in dire need, I wanted to use my skills to help the best way I could.

-I’m a mum of 2 and in my spare time I’m a musician in a 2 bands band.
-I’m also and artist and I create all sorts of art, crafts and costumes.
+I’m a mum of two and in my spare time, I’m a musician in 2 bands.
+I’m also an artist and I create all sorts of art, crafts and costumes.